Bath Police Beat: Dec. 2-8

 Summonses

-12/4 Jeffrey Takyi-Yeboah, 19, of High Street, was issued a summons by Cpl.
+12/4 at 9:19 p.m.
+Jeffrey Takyi-Yeboah, 19, of High Street, was issued a summons by Cpl.
 Jason Aucoin on Leeman Highway on a charge of theft.

-12/4 Sam Teixeira, 19, of High Street, was issued a summons by Cpl.
+12/4 at 9:19 p.m.
+Sam Teixeira, 19, of High Street, was issued a summons by Cpl.
 Jason Aucoin on Leeman Highway on charges of theft and possession of liquor by a minor.

 Fire calls